Cascadia Wild

 Contribute to wildlife research

-The Tracking Apprentice receives all the same benefits as any of our volunteers, including discounts on most Cascadia Wild classes.
+Apprentices receive all the same benefits as other volunteers, including discounts on most Cascadia Wild classes.
 During the second year of the apprenticeship, a Tracking Apprentice with a strong commitment to becoming a Tracking Leader may be eligible to take select Cascadia Wild classes for free.

 Picture